-What are the benefits to enrolling my child in a Good News Club (GNC)?
+What are the benefits of enrolling my child in a Good News Club (GNC®)?

-With all the after school programs offered, why choose GNC?
+With all the after-school programs offered, why choose GNC?
 The Good News Club has trained volunteers that desire to show God’s love to each child.
 In doing so we have seen some amazing heart changes!
 We want each child to know that they are special.
-This generation’s kids are the future and the Good New Club teaches the foundation of God’s Word so that each child can know they are loved and cared for by our Creator.
+This generation’s kids are the future and the Good News Club teaches the foundation of God’s Word so that each child can know they are loved and cared for by our Creator.

 How is this Done?